-- Only qualified electricians shall work on the electrical system - If the insulation is damaged then immediately switch off and have repairs carried out - Before commencing work on live parts of electrical systems and components, disconnect the equipment and ensure that it remains disconnected for the duration of the work.
-Observe these 5 safety rules when doing so: - Isolate (disconnect)

-- Secure against switching back on - Check for absence of voltage - Ground and short - Cover or cordon off other live parts in the vicinity - Never bridge fuses or put them out of operation.
+- Before commencing work on live parts of electrical systems and components, disconnect the equipment and ensure that it remains disconnected for the duration of the work.
+Observe these 5 safety rules when doing so: - Isolate (disconnect) - Secure against switching back on - Check for absence of voltage - Ground and short - Cover or cordon off other live parts in the vicinity - Never bridge fuses or put them out of operation.
 Always observe the correct current ratings when replacing fuses - Keep moisture away from live parts.
-This can result in shortcircuit
+This may result in short-circuit

-5.6.1 Switch contact SG-15 with connector in compliance with EN175301-803 normally open:
+5.6.1 Switch contact SG-15 with connector in compliance with EN 175301-803